Welcome to Dawlish College.

 As a parent myself, I understand that you want your child to be inspired, supported and challenged to be the best version of themselves within an environment that knows them and values them as an individual.
 Thank you for entrusting me with the care and education of your child, present or future, and I look forward to unlocking their ambitions as I get to know them and work closely with you.

-During the month of January, the Modern Foreign Languages team have been celebrating Epiphany with the French traditional cake “La Galette des Rois” (King’s Cake).
+During the month of January, the MFL team have been celebrating Epiphany with the French traditional cake “La Galette des Rois” (King’s Cake).
+This year we shared the experience of tasting a Galette des Rois in class, in years 9, 10 and 11 who had the exciting opportunity to taste one made by their teacher, Madame Marc and Madame Noble.

-Students and staff thoroughly enjoyed exploring the tradition.
-Why not look up the recipe in the internet and celebrate the tradition next year - you won't be disappointed!
+Look up the recipe on the internet and celebrate this tradition next year – you won’t be disappointed!